Anaga01/TECA/README.md

 ## Overview

-**TECA**-An AI personal assistant is a piece of software that understands verbal or written commands and completes tasks assigned by the user.We have utilized few libraries offered by python for building this.
+**TECA**-An AI personal assistant is a piece of software that understands verbal or written commands and completes tasks assigned by the user.
+We have utilized few libraries offered by python for building this.

 **TECA**, assists the user in doing the following tasks: